Spinothalamic tract: Anterior spinothalamic tract

-This is a somewhat doubtful fasciculus and its fibers are supposed to end in the thalamus and to conduct certain of the touch impulses.
-More specifically, its fibers convey crude touch information to the VPL (ventral posterolateral nucleus) part of the thalamus.
+Its fibers convey crude touch information to the VPL (ventral posterolateral nucleus) of the thalamus.

 The fibers of the anterior spinothalamic tract conduct information about pressure and crude touch (protopathic).
 The fine touch (epicritic) is conducted by fibers of the medial lemniscus.
 The medial lemniscus is formed by the axons of the neurons of the gracilis and cuneatus nuclei of the medulla oblongata which receive information about light touch, vibration and conscient proprioception from the gracilis and cuneatus fasciculus of the spinal cord.
 This fasciculus receive the axons of the first order neuron which is located in the dorsal root ganglion that receives afferent fibers from receptors in the skin, muscles and joints.

+High-resolution RNA sequencing finds the anterior spinothalamic tract has five distinct types of neurons.
+Three clusters of which are located mainly in laminae I–III of the dorsal horn and two clusters in deeper laminae.

 Lateral spinothalamic tract

 The lateral spinothalamic tract (or lateral spinothalamic fasciculus), is a bundle of afferent nerve fibers ascending through the white matter of the spinal cord, in the spinothalamic tract, carrying sensory information to the brain.
 It carries pain, and temperature sensory information (protopathic sensation) to the thalamus.
 It is composed primarily of fast-conducting, sparsely myelinated A delta fibers and slow-conducting, unmyelinated C fibers.
 These are secondary sensory neurons which have already synapsed with the primary sensory neurons of the peripheral nervous system in the posterior horn of the spinal cord (one of the three grey columns).

+There is evidence to suggest the existence of a projection from lamina I and deeper layers of the dorsal horn to the ventrobasal complex and other thalamic nuclei, eventually passing pain and temperature information to the SI and SII somatosensory cortices.
+In macaque monkeys, neurons from the posterior part of the ventral medial nucleus terminate at the posterior half of the superior limiting sulcus that bounds the dorsal insular cortext.

 Together with the anterior spinothalamic tract, the lateral spinothalamic tract is sometimes termed the secondary sensory fasciculus or spinal lemniscus.